 The Children have explored justice and injustice through various Bible stories-in both the Old and New Testament.
 In addition, all children have been taught in depth about different faiths and other cultures.

 Our school held a Democracy Day.
 A guest speaker from the Parliament Service spoke to the whole school about what Parliament is, the role of MP’s, the voting system and debating.
 This links into a previous topic on the Greeks where the children looked at the origin of the word “Democracy” and what it means and how members of citizens get represented in the democratic process.

-The use of democracy is key within our school as many of the groups such as schools council, SPAM and Bully Busters have been voted in using “secret ballots” in a democratic manner.
+The use of democracy is key within our school as many of the pupil leaders have been voted in using “secret ballots” in a democratic manner.
 Those children who have been voted in have regular meetings with the teachers who organise such groups and are actively encouraged to feed-back information to their peers in class, even going to the extent of planning lessons which encourage the class to take responsibility for their actions for instance keeping Safe on the Internet posters (Cyber Bullying).